-For the work on weak anomaly and nuisance detection, we developed K-means clustering and neural network self-organizing maps (SOM) algorithms.
+We have investigated several unsupervised machine learning algorithms for analysis of gamma spectrum measurements obtained in environmental wide are screening with a moving NaI detector-spectrometer.
+For weak anomaly and nuisance detection, we developed K-means clustering and neural network self-organizing maps (SOM) algorithms.
 The validation study consisted of two data sets of spectra measured in one-second intervals with a Sodium Iodide detector.
-The first dataset with over 4000 spectra consisted mostly of urban background measurements and approximately 90 measurements of 137Cs.
-The second dataset consisted of over 5000 spectra mostly of urban background and approximately 90 measurements of 131I.
-Using clustering analysis, we observed that a majority of spectra containing nuclear source signals clustered away from the background, producing point-like clusters when visualizing in search-time averaged number of gamma counts.
-One cluster in both datasets contained spectra with strong 137Cs peaks and 131I in over 85% of the clustered samples.
+The first dataset with over 4000 spectra consisted mostly of urban background measurements and approximately 90 measurements of Cs.
+The second dataset consisted of over 5000 spectra mostly of urban background and approximately 90 measurements of I. Using clustering analysis, we observed that a majority of spectra containing nuclear source signals clustered away from the background, producing point-like clusters when visualizing in search-time averaged number of gamma counts.
+One cluster in both datasets contained spectra with strong Cs peaks and I in over 85% of the clustered samples.
 The other clusters contained no visible peaks of the nuclear source in their spectra.